Germany charges Gambian with crimes against humanity | DW | 03.03.2022

 The alleged crimes were committed from 2003 to 2006 by units deployed by former President Yahya Jammeh to intimidate the population and repress opposition to his rule, they said.

-The accused is thought to have driven members of the so-called Patrol Teams, another paramilitary group which eventually merged with the Junglers, to the locations of the killings.
-He is also believed to have been the driver for another murder attempt whose victim, a lawyer, survived with severe injuries.
+The accused is thought to have driven members of the so-called Patrol Teams, another paramilitary group that eventually merged with the Junglers, to the locations of the killings.
+He is also believed to have been the driver for another murder attempt whose intended victim, a lawyer, survived with severe injuries.

 A court in the west German town of Celle has yet to approve the charges before a date for trial can be set.